Terrorism in France

 Terrorism in France refers to the terrorist attacks that have targeted the country and its population during the 20th and 21st centuries.
 Terrorism, in this case is much related to the country's history, international affairs and political approach.
 Legislation has been set up by lawmakers to fight terrorism in France.

 CBC News reported in December 2018 that the number of people killed in terrorist attacks in France since 2015 was 249, with the number of wounded at 928.
-Within the European Union, France is the most affected country with recent data showcasing a total of 82 Islamist attacks and 332 deaths from 1979 to 2021.
+Since 1970, France experienced 2,654 terrorist incidents, resulting in 1,247 terrorist-related deaths and 2,559 injuries, the second highest in western Europe after the United Kingdom.
+France remains the country most affected by Islamist terrorism within Europe, with recent data showcasing a total of 82 Islamist attacks and 332 deaths from 1979 to 2021.